TrenMA/fwer-plus-in-assessing-hedge-fund-performance/README.md

 ## Citation

-If you use the code or results from this repository, please cite:
+If you use the code from this repository, please cite:

 > Hsu, P.-H., Ma, T., Psaradellis, I., and Sermpinis, G. (2025). *Assessing Hedge Fund Performance with an Information-Based Multiple Test*.
 Working Paper.